 Child Custody Classic Midwestern Values Meet the Strength of Law

 When you’re a parent, you want to be a part of your child’s life.
 You want to watch them grow up, teach them your traditions, and help them become their best possible selves.
-This makes any dispute involving custody or visitation particularly devastating, but experienced legal counsel can help you ensure that you’ll always be there for your child.
+This makes any issues involving custody or visitation particularly devastating, but experienced legal counsel can help you ensure that you’ll always be there for your child in Oklahoma City.

 Simmons & Associates represents clients with a variety of family law challenges, but few seem more important to them than child custody and visitation.

-We understand why the parents we counsel place these matters as top priorities, which is why we strive to ensure the best possible outcomes remain within reach.
-Through personalized legal counsel, our child custody and visitation lawyers in Oklahoma City can provide the support you need to protect your place in your child’s life.
+Our family law attorneys understand why the parents we counsel place these matters as top priorities, which is why our law office strives to ensure the best possible outcomes remain within reach.
+Through personalized legal counsel, our family lawyers in Oklahoma City can provide the support you need to protect your place in your child’s life.

 Reach out to our child custody attorneys in Oklahoma City for a consultation today.
 We are also available by phone at (405) 591-2284.

-In an OKC custody case, there are two types of custody being dealt with:
+In an Oklahoma City custody case, there are two types of custody being dealt with:

 1. Physical custody: The legal authority to determine where a child lives.